-Sydney is, in fact, home to a thriving pizza community, with restaurants delivering huge and occasionally unusual flavours from their wood fired ovens that are so authentic you’d be forgiven for thinking they were shipped direct from Italy.
-With such an expansive food scene, however, seeking out the best pizza joints in Sydney is not for the faint hearted.
+Sydney’s pizza restaurants deliver huge and occasionally unusual flavours from their wood-fired ovens that are so authentic you’d be forgiven for thinking they were shipped directly from Italy.
+With such an expansive food scene, however, seeking out Sydney’s best pizza is not for the faint-hearted.
 Fret not, for we here at DMARGE have conducted our own in-depth research to bring you the definitive list of the best pizza in Sydney.

-All of them, naturally, serve up a mean margherita, but if you’re feeling adventurous they’re more than happy to offer some new and unique flavour combinations, and yes, vegetarians and vegans are catered to as well.
-Hell, they’ll even scatter some pineapple on top if that’s your fancy, it is 2020 after all.
+All of them, naturally, serve up a mean Margherita, but if you’re feeling adventurous they’re more than happy to offer some new and unique flavour combinations, and yes, vegetarians and vegans are catered to as well.
+Hell, they’ll even scatter some pineapple on top if that’s your fancy.

-They started life in Darlinghurst and have since spawned another larger venue in Zetland thanks to its monumental popularity.
+Lucio pizzeria started life in Darlinghurst and has since spawned another larger venue in Zetland thanks to its monumental popularity – the pizza has even been crowned as the best in Australia.
 It’s all about traditional pizzas and antipasto dining at Lucio’s with produce that literally hangs from the ceilings.
 Sit close to the chefs’ quarters at their larger eatery and you can witness traditional Naples-style pizza and pasta making.
 The rage here is their imported Buffalo Mozarella.

 Walk down the main strip of Redfern and you’ll find a little shop that stands out like Nonno Pepe trying to rock drop crotch pants.
 We don’t know what that means exactly but their traditional pizza is insanely good for a place that’s a hole in the wall trying to hide a massive wood-fired oven.
 The pizza output here is Sicilian-styled and the flavours are big.
 Make sure to book ahead or get there earlier as there are only around five tables at most.